Chapter 9: An Empire in Ruins

 The game takes a moment to stare tragically at the body of yet another robotic Cait Sith of all things, as if that remotely warranted this kind of dramatic focus.
 Shelke then engages Nero, openly betraying him, though he doesn’t seem to be taking her seriously.
 The fight is soon interrupted as he gathers up an aura of darkness.
 We return to Vincent at the foot of the Shinra building.

-The first thing we did out front of the Shinra building was to realize that Vincent had left a lot of loot just a few feet him, and we turned back around to fetch it.
+The first thing we did out front of the Shinra building was to realize that Vincent had left a lot of loot just a few feet behind him, and we turned back around to fetch it.
 This partially recovered our ammunition, but not by much.
 Returning to the ever-familiar Shinra lobby, we encountered more Deepground Troopers (get it?
 Troopers look like SOLDIERS and this is Shinra Headqu… oh, never mind).
 Finally, discovered a crack in the floor and from there to an even lower level beneath the building.
 But don’t get excited, we’re hardly in Deepground yet.

 From here, Vincent went in an elevator and I presume went down, though without reference shots it’s a little hard to say.
 We would later find ourselves in what looked like high towers with no sign of the ground, but I think those were supposed to be subterranian, or possibly just under the plate?
 We were then given a secondary objective to find secret Deepground files, which sounded pretty cool, only for it to turn out that they had no story-expanding text.
-Oh well, we still found most of the silly things all the same.
+Oh well, we found most of the silly things all the same.

 This part of the stage mostly involved weaving through office buildings and fights with presumably downgraded jetpackers on a causeway.
 Remembering how the Gallian Beast’s homing shots had taken down Rosso, I put it to use here to track down the jetpackers.
 After passing through a Materia museum, we reached a causeway where Vincent picked up the phone, then did nothing with it, and then hung up.
 Maybe he was trying to contact Shelke, but would it kill you to say?
-Then the phone actually rang and he answered it, discovering Tifa, Barret and Cloud on the other end of the line.
+Then the phone actually rang (god, the scripting in this scene) and he answered it, discovering Tifa, Barret and Cloud on the other end of the line.
 Aside from some eager greetings after so long apart, they informed Vincent that they had lost contact with the Shera.
 Tifa then sent Vincent a map of the building including the route to Deepground, which was going to involve numerous elevators.
 Again, I estimate that Vincent is simply below the plate at this point, but the game never outright says.
 In any event, he’s got a long way to go to reach the end of the board.

 Sure enough, the first of several elevator rides was just ahead of us.
 Each of these elevators was set on an open platform and accompanied by a mini-game-esque secondary objective to detonate “Surveillance Mines,” which were little helicopter drones that would explode when shot.
 This mission was easy enough when I first attempted it with the pistol, but I became wary of losing ammunition, so I switched guns and lost every attempt that followed.